andrebolerbarros/RNASeq_hcolaco_etal_2020/README.md

 rm -rf ../aligned/$f*.bam; done
 ```

-This cycle will perform the alignment and perform the corresponding report for the file of the alignment.
+This cycle will perform the alignment and perform the corresponding report for the BAM file.